axionjs/axionsjs-mcp-server/REFACTORING.md

 - `find_component_by_name` - Searches for specific component
 - `fetch_components_by_type` - Gets components by registry type

-This refactored approach makes the AxionsJS MCP server more robust, performant, and aligned with industry patterns established by libraries like MagicUI.
+This refactored approach makes the AxionJS MCP server more robust, performant, and aligned with industry patterns established by libraries like MagicUI.